Chống Lừa Đảo: Launch and development

+2020–2022: Initial launch and enterprise establishment

 The non-profit ChongLuaDao officially started operations on December 27, 2020.
 The "ChongLuaDao" project, including the website and the plug-in extension, is formally launched by February 2021, with server infrastructure operated by Vietnix Hosting.
 The plug-in extension has more than 3,500 downloads, more than 70,000 views, and has added more than 1,000 scam websites to the denylist as a result of more than 1,400 user reports in just one day after introduction.
 They also teamed up with the Anti-Phishing Working Group to share data on cyberthreats.
 As of October of the same year, the average monthly traffic to the website of ChongLuaDao to test the reliability of another website was about 35,000.
 They continued to release apps for Android and deploy application development for IOS after the plug-in extension's success on web browser platforms.
 The application was created using machine learning techniques and often updated datasets that were derived from community contributions.
 Their chatbot debuted on Facebook Messenger in September.
 Through this, Facebook users may instantly assess the trustworthiness and security of a website on their phone while chatting live with automated software.
 Hieu Minh Ngo announced the establishment of the ChongLuaDao Social Enterprise Limited Liability Company (also known as the ChongLuaDao Company) on November 24, 2021, of which he served as CEO.

 During the final few months of 2022, Vietnamese users are often deceived by phony applications and websites that steal personal information.
 Reports of fraudulent banking domains are regularly sent to the ChongLuaDao Project.
 Their main message was to call for community engagement to protect oneself and those around them.
-By the start of 2023, ChongLuaDaol had attracted more than 300,000 users to join the community through Telegram, Facebook, and web browser extensions, helping more than 11,000 victims of cyber fraud.
+By the start of 2023, ChongLuaDao had attracted more than 300,000 users to join the community through Telegram, Facebook, and web browser extensions, helping more than 11,000 victims of cyber fraud.
 In its more than two years of operation, the project has received collaboration and support from significant institutions and tech companies like PhishTank, Meta, and Viettel Cyber Security.
 A database of 15,000 malicious URLs, including websites that steal personal information, are malicious, or contain malware, has been made available to users.
 The project discovered more than 3,200 fake websites taking assets and collecting user data in the first quarter of 2023.
 Additionally, the app has 50,000 regular users, and its widgets and API threat feeds have been included in many other worldwide products, such as those from Kaspersky Anti-Virus software and Cisco (OpenDNS), Viettel, and CyRadar, among other security and cybersecurity firms.